WRITING YOUR SCREENPLAY: PAGE ONE

 A few things to consider in the writing:

-From the outset, we like this girl.
-The writing tells us she’s kind of a misfit.
+• From the outset, we like this girl.
+The writing tells us she’s a misfit.

-Nadine’s proclamation that she is going to take her own life grabs us by the throat on page one.
-This is an effective statement to open with because we — as readers or viewers — immediately start asking questions.
+• Nadine’s proclamation that she is going to take her own life grabs us by the throat on page one.
+This is an effective statement to open with because we — as readers or viewers — immediately start asking questions and anticipating.
 Is she really going to kill herself?
 Why does she want to kill herself?
 How is Mr. Bruner going to react?

 THE LONG KISS GOODNIGHT (1996)